OctopusDeploy/blog/blog/2022-02/config-as-code-strategies/index.md

 - Track changes to the deployment configuration using the same tools you already use for your application code
 - Edit your deployment configuration in your preferred text editor or within the Octopus app

-The configuration is stored as human-readable Octopus Configuration Language (OCL) files to make it easier to read and edit the deployment process and review any changes.
+The configuration is stored as human-readable files that use Octopus Configuration Language (OCL).
+OCL was designed to make it easier to read and edit the deployment process and review any changes.
 There is a [Visual Studio Code extension to make it easier to work with OCL files](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.vscode-octopusdeploy).

 Not everything is moved into the repository when you enable version control.
 A list of version-controlled resources is available in our [configuration as code reference](https://octopus.com/docs/projects/version-control/config-as-code-reference).